 For example, someone who just bought a new car might enter “cheap car insurance.”
 But, of course, these keywords are just a part of the puzzle.
 As the insurance agent, it's your job to educate the customer to know that there is more to getting the right car insurance than just its cost.

 Several keyword research tools will help you research new keyword ideas.
-These tools will help you explore new keyword ideas, show you the search volume of a keyword, and the competitiveness of a keyword, so you can find target keywords relevant to your insurance business that will help boost your Google ranking.
+These tools will help you explore keywords and show you the search volume and competitiveness of each one so you can find target keywords relevant to your insurance business.
 Here are a few of the most popular keyword research tools to help you get started.